jbpost2/ST-370/README.md

 - Google analytics added as a trigger to each slide (will correspond to the names of the slides)
 - Check on quiz questions in modules, make sure they are set up correctly
 - Examples in PCM1b part 1 not there, PCM1b part 2 are not formatted nicely (need latex) and some spacing fixes
+- Examples in PCM1c need formatted a little better
-- PCM1b the last review part doesn't have any points to it (a message about writing key points was placed there apparently)
+- PCM1b & c the last review part doesn't have any points to it (a message about writing key points was placed there apparently)